anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 Vulnerability management must be continuous: from development to runtime, not only on the development process, but during all the life of the application or workload or service.
 When a public vulnerability on a component is released, the update of the component must be triggered.
 When an SBOM recording the code composition is provided, the affected components will be easier to identify.
 It is essential to remediate the affected components as soon as possible, because code transparency can also be exploited by attackers who can take the benefit of vulnerabilities.

 The CVE and the CVSS must be used to identify vulnerabilities and their severity rating.
-The CVE identifies, defines, and catalogues publicly disclosed cybersecurity vulnerabilities.
-The CVSS specifies an open framework to calculate vulnerabilities severity rate.
+The CVE identifies, defines, and catalogues publicly disclosed cybersecurity vulnerabilities while the CVSS is an open-source framework to calculate the vulnerabilities' severity score.

 Various images scanning tools, such as Clair or Trivy, are useful to audit images from security vulnerabilities.
 The results of vulnerabilities scan audit must be analysed carefully when it is applied to vendor offering packaged solutions; as patches are not detected by scanning tools, some components can be detected as obsolete.